USS Aries (1863): 1864

 While these actions were taking place, black smoke was spotted in the direction of Shallotte Inlet.
 Aries, which had been withdrawn from her station in that quarter the previous night, was sent to investigate.
 She soon came across "... a fine-looking double propeller blockade runner, resembling Ceres, beached and on fire between Tubb's and Little River Inlets ..."
 Once more Southern sharpshooters prevented Union parties from boarding the steamer, extinguishing the flames, and taking possession of the prize.
-The next day, after the riflemen had withdrawn, Devens did manage to board the ship and learned that she was Vista, a sister ship of Ceres.
+The next day, after the riflemen had withdrawn, Devens did manage to board the ship and learned that she was Vesta, a sister ship of Ceres.
 However, serious damage to her hull made it impossible to refloat the blockade runner, and her two anchors were his only booty.
 Aries' next lively action came two months later.
 On 14 March, she and State of Georgia drove a large, long, and low side-wheel steamer ashore on the west point of Oak Island, near the Western Bar, off Wilmington.
 Their approach to the unidentified potential prize – which resembled the recently captured North Carolina blockade runner A. D. Vance – was ended by shelling from Southern shore batteries.

 Much of the spring and summer, Aries was out of action undergoing repairs; but she returned to duty off Wilmington in September.
 On 28 October, she assisted Eolus and Calypso in capturing the English steamer Lady Sterling.
 Again on the night of 6 November, Aries "...discovered a strange steamer ...", immediately gave chase, opened fire on the stranger, and threw rockets to the eastward, indicating his course.
 Nevertheless, despite assistance in the pursuit by Maratanza and Eolus and the blockade runner's being briefly stranded, a rising tide and clever seamanship enabled the steamer to escape to safety in Wilmington.
 On 3 December, Aries joined five other ships in shelling blockade running steamer Ella which Union blockader Emma had forced aground on Marshall Shoal, Smith's Island, North Carolina, "... placing her in a condition which rendered it impossible to get her off..."